carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 <img src="../fig/rmd-09-heatmap-noclust-1.png" title="plot of chunk heatmap-noclust" alt="plot of chunk heatmap-noclust" width="432" style="display: block; margin: auto;" />

-We carry out hierarchical clustering on these data using the function `Heatmap` from the ComplexHeatmap package.
-We use the correlation matrix from the small_methylation dataset as the input distance matrix.
-The `Heatmap` function groups features based on similarity of correlation values and orders rows and columns to show clustering of features.
+We carry out hierarchical clustering on these data using `Heatmap()` from the ComplexHeatmap package.
+We use the correlation matrix from the small_methylation dataset as the input distance matrix. `Heatmap()` groups features based on similarity of correlation values and orders rows and columns to show clustering of features.

 <img src="../fig/rmd-09-heatmap-clust-1.png" title="plot of chunk heatmap-clust" alt="plot of chunk heatmap-clust" width="432" style="display: block; margin: auto;" />

 Note that clusters are represented by blocks of similar colours in the heatmap.
 We can also add other annotations (e.g. dendrograms) to help us identify the clusters.
 We'll cover dendrograms later in this episode.

 Where correlation between features is the data of interest, it may be more appropriate to carry out hierarchical clustering using the correlation matrix